 Considering the star as the sole source of seed photons for inverse Compton scattering, we derive the radiative energy density in the rest frame of the flow moving with a speed $v_j = \beta_j c$.
-Defining $\theta$ as the angle between the photon direction and the flow direction in the star rest frame, the radiative energy density is:
+When we define $\theta$ as the angle between the photon direction and the flow direction in the star rest frame, the radiative energy density is

-where $r$ is the distance to the star center in the star rest frame.
-One may note that synchrotron and inverse Compton cooling follow the same law, their ratio is equal to the ratio between magnetic and stellar photons energy density, respectively $U_B$ and $U_{ph}$.
+where $r$ is the distance to the stellar center in the stellar rest frame.
+Synchrotron and inverse Compton cooling follow the same law, and their ratio is equal to the ratio of the magnetic and stellar photon energy density, $U_B$ and $U_{ph}$, respectively.